isomerpages/nyp-sirs/_about-us/Our Team.md

 **Celeste ❤ SIRS**

-><i>“Love that SIRS is very practical and down-to-earth in our approach, where all of us work together amazingly with companies and individuals helping them attain their goals and ambitions.”</i>
+<i>“Love that SIRS is very practical and down-to-earth in our approach, where all of us work together amazingly with companies and individuals helping them attain their goals and ambitions.”</i>

-**<big>James Fong, Head of Programmes</big>**
+<h5>James Fong, Head of Programmes</h5>

 <div class="row">
     <div class="col is-4">